top of page

 Apis Cor printer and staff

 Our first project is to sponsor the construction of a prototype 3D printed affordable home in collaboration with Apis Cor, an engineering firm that was a NASA finalist to develop housing on Mars.
-Apis Cor has developed a state-of-the-art 3D printing robot that can print entirely on-site an earthquake reinforced concrete 407 square foot home in 24-hours for a cost of $10,000.
+Apis Cor has developed a state-of-the-art 3D printing robot that can print entirely on-site an earthquake reinforced concrete structure.
 The technology is scalable to any sized home.
-Apis Cor and HTF have entered into a collaboration to construct the first 3D printed affordable home in Santa Barbara County using this innovative robotics construction technology.
+Apis Cor and HTF have entered into a collaboration to construct the first 3D printed affordable home in Santa Barbara County using this robotics construction technology.

 Apis Cor staff working with 3D printer